SERC: LDPC-Inspired Semantic Error Correction for Retrieval-Augmented Generation

 Quick Take

-The LDPC-inspired Semantic Error Correction (SERC) framework enhances retrieval-augmented generation by mitigating LLM hallucinations.
+The LDPC-inspired Semantic Error Correction (SERC) framework enhances by mitigating LLM hallucinations.
 Evaluated on LongForm Bio and TruthfulQA with Llama-3-8B and Qwen2.5-14B, SERC significantly improves factual precision and allows small language models to outperform larger ones, reducing verification overhead and achieving cost-effective fidelity.

 Key Points